jhardenberg/rbsolve/README.md

 ## Compiling ##

-Edit the `Makefile` to set up you compiler and its options some examples are included.
+Edit the `Makefile` to set up you compiler and its options.
+Some examples are included.

 To compile the tools you need to specify in the Makefile that you are compiling without MPI leaving the line "NOMPI=1" uncommented.
 To compile the main code with MPI you need to comment this line first.